pgsleepy/ultimatexr.io-1/content/docs/programming-guide/input-controller-mapping.md

 # Controller Mapping

 UltimateXR provides a common interface through `UxrControllerInput` to access all supported controllers.
-Below we list the mapping used for each controller.
+Below we list the mapping used for each controller, sorted alphabetically by vendor.

 ## HP ##